A Young Athlete's Breathing Problems Weren't Asthma. What Were They?

 The problems started when Reese Tempest entered sixth grade.
 She had always loved running, but now her track team training was triggering severe breathing difficulties.

 "I gutted it out and cried all the time.
-One race, I even passed out," recalls Reese.
+One race, I even passed out," Reese recalls.

-Justin Tempest, Reese's father and junior high cross country coach, and her mother, Cameron Tempest, first blamed the heat and humidity in Virginia and seasonal allergies.
+Justin Tempest, Reese's father and junior high cross-country coach, and her mother, Cameron Tempest, first blamed the heat and humidity in Virginia and seasonal allergies.
 Her pediatrician gave her a basic spirometry test, which examines air exhaled, and diagnosed Reese with exercise-induced asthma.
 But Cameron — who had experienced asthma as a collegiate swimmer — wasn't convinced.
 Her daughter's symptoms were different, and they weren't improving with inhalers.

 So they brought her to the University of Virginia's hospital for a complete pulmonology and cardiac work-up and a VO2 max test.
 The result?
 Reese learned she did have exercise-induced asthma, but she also had a lesser-known condition that affects how much air you inhale.
-It's called exercise-induced laryngeal obstruction or EILO.
+It's called exercise-induced laryngeal obstruction, or EILO.

 The condition often strikes young athletes and is frequently misdiagnosed as asthma.

 EILO — also known as vocal cord dysfunction or VCD — strikes when the tiny muscles at the top of the larynx malfunction.
-Normally, these muscles close when you swallow, but otherwise remain open.
+Normally, these muscles close when you swallow but otherwise remain open.
 During exercise, they should open even wider.
 With EILO, however, they close when a person inhales, resulting in an inability to get air in the lungs effectively.
 It can feel like you're inhaling through a straw and suffocating, and this struggle to breathe makes a harsh sawing sound.

-While it may look like asthma, the restriction is in the throat not the chest, and there are rarely any changes in oxygen levels.
+While it may look like asthma, the restriction is in the throat, not the chest, and there are rarely any changes in oxygen levels.
 One to five minutes after the exertion stops, so do the symptoms.
 But it's a terrifying experience and can prevent sufferers from participating in sports and other activities.

 When doctors first recognized the condition in 1842, they described it as "hysteric croup," an affliction of "hysterical women."
 No one really understands why this disease occurs, although it has been observed that anxiety combined with intense exercise can trigger it.

 It appears to be most prevalent in adolescent girls (with an average age of 14) but can affect boys and adults as well.
-It's not certain how common EILO but research shows its prevalence is around 5% to 7% among adolescents compared to around 8% who have asthma.
+It's not certain how common EILO is, but research shows its prevalence is around 5% to 7% among adolescents, compared with around 8% who have asthma.
 Young athletes are especially hard-hit.

-The condition is often misdiagnosed, and some patients with asthma that doesn't respond to treatment may have EILO.
-Pediatric pulmonologist Dr. J. Tod Olin at National Jewish Hospital in Denver, an EILO specialist, says it's likely that as many as a third of people who believe they have asthma are either incorrectly diagnosed or also suffer from EILO and don't know it.
+The condition is often misdiagnosed, and some patients with asthma that don't respond to treatment may have EILO.
+Pediatric pulmonologist J. Tod Olin at National Jewish Health in Denver, an EILO specialist, says it's likely that as many as a third of people who believe they have asthma are either incorrectly diagnosed or also suffer from EILO and don't know it.

 EILO doesn't respond to asthma medication and is commonly treated with speech pathology therapy.
 After Reese got her diagnosis, she tried speech pathology exercises.
 But these are designed to be completed while sitting, not running, and she was still having training difficulties.